Apple blames quarterly miss on new model anticipation, economy

 The Silicon Valley giant has a lot riding on its next iPhone, the product that yields more than half its revenue and helps shore up overall margins.

-Apple has seen Samsung Electronics (005930.KS) - now the world's largest seller of smartphones - and other handset manufacturers using Google Inc's (GOOG.O) Android software chip away at its market share.
+Apple has seen Samsung Electronics - now the world's largest seller of smartphones - and other handset manufacturers using Google Inc's Android software chip away at its market share.

 "It really is the iPhone company.
 The iPad is not strong enough to beat numbers," said BGC Partners analyst Colin Gillis.
 "The iPhone 5 is already the most hyped device and for it to exceed expectations is going to be really hard."